SF/0019 - MATHEMATICS EDUCATION

 Knowledge and understanding: Students will be required to master the main notions of mathematics education and be acquainted with the main applications of maths to everyday life.

 Applying knowledge and understanding: Students will be required to possess the skill to use active learning methods as applied to K-5 classes.

 Making judgements.
 Students must acquire an autonomous and critical reflection on the course’s issues.

 Communication skills.
 At the end of the course, students will be able to communicate information regarding the educational situations and the possible/feasible interventions.

 Learning skills.
 Finally, students must acquire teamwork abilities for the implementation of group projects

 Students are recommended to take the "Fondamenti di matematica" ("Basic Maths") course before this one.

 The course is divided into 3 teaching modules.
-The third module is a workshop module.
+The third module is a hands-on module.

 First module (30 hours, Francesco Paoli)

 METHODS AND CONCEPTS.
 What is maths education?
 Constructivism and problem-based learning.
 Maths activites in kindergarten.
 Discovery learning in primary school.